-While it’s normal to occasionally experience some of these things, if you’re finding it hard to cope and your social, work or school life are being affected, then it’s time to ask for help.
+While it’s normal to occasionally experience some of these things, if you’re finding it hard to cope and your social, work or studies are being affected, then it’s time to ask for help.

 This might be because of discrimination by health professionals in the past, worries about privacy, or difficulty talking to strangers about gender identity.

 It’s important to find someone you can trust to support you throughout your journey.
+This might include family members or members of your chosen family.
 This might be your general practitioner (GP) and/or other health professionals experienced in working with gender diverse young people.

 headspace can also help connect you with specialists for specific needs around gender transition if you decide to go down that path.

 A trusted friend, teacher, Elder or family member might also be able to recommend someone to talk to.
 It can take time to find the health professional who is right for you, so don’t give up if you don’t find the right person straight away.
 Remember that you don’t have to discuss your gender identity if you don’t feel comfortable or safe.

 You can find tips for a healthy headspace if you’re feeling stressed or having a hard time.